uba2000/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 9. Patience, persistence and perspiration make an unbeatable combination for success
 > Write a program that prints all possible combinations of single-digit numbers.

+## 10. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need
+> Write a program that prints all possible different combinations of two digits.